 Our Team of Instructors

-The team of instructors that assists Sensei Domnic is dynamic and enthusiastic for martial arts.
+The team of instructors that assists Sensei Dominic is dynamic and enthusiastic for martial arts.
 They are all certified instructors in their respective disciplines; they take their teaching job to heart and ensure the progression and the wellbeing of their students.

 Our instructors are role models for all of our students.
 They greatly contribute to the friendly and family atmosphere found in the dojo.